getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 !!!
 Make sure you configured the "Email from" and "Email to" email addresses in the Email plugin with your email address

-Make sure you add your own `recatpcha_site_key` reCAPTCHA parameter ([see the reCAPTCHA docs](https://developers.google.com/recaptcha/docs/start)).
+Make sure you add your own `recaptcha_site_key` reCAPTCHA parameter ([see the reCAPTCHA docs](https://developers.google.com/recaptcha/docs/start)).
 If you don't need captcha at all, just remove it from the form fields, and remove the captcha process action too.

 Now inside the page folder create a subfolder named `thankyou/`, create a new file named `formdata.md`.
 Users submitting the form will be redirected on that page.